-presence in the German labor force distributed in similar industries as Yugoslavian refugees in the early 1990s.
+We further limit the group countries that, on top of having a similar export structure, also are in eastern Europe and have a similar income per capita (within a 25 percent range) than that of Yugoslavia in 1990.
+The countries that satisfy those conditions are Bulgaria, Poland and Romania.
+However, migrants from these countries have presence in the German labor force distributed in similar industries as Yugoslavian refugees in the early 1990s.
 Therefore it is important for us to add as an additional control to our regression the stock of those countries' migrant workers in Germany in 1995 per each SITC 4-digit industry.
-This is because Bulgarian and Romanian emigrants in Germany, which are highly correlated with our original treatment, could also explain changes in exports (as shown by Bahar and Rapoport, 2018).
+This is because Bulgarian, Polish and Romanian emigrants in Germany could also explain changes in exports in their home countries (as shown by Bahar and Rapoport, 2018).
 The results of this exercise are visualized in Figure 9, based on one regression per country using OLS estimators.
-The treatment is statistically insignificant for Poland and Romania across every specification.
-For comparison purposes, the figure also shows the original (OLS) results for Yugoslavia, which is positive and statistically significant.
+The treatment is statistically insignificant for all three countries across every specification.
+For comparison purposes, the figure also shows the original (OLS) results for Yugoslavia, which is positive and statistically significant.45